Digital Marketing Team Structure

 There are a number of ways to structure a digital marketing team.
-The way in which a digital marketing team is organized depends on the size of the organization.
-The larger the organization, the more complex the team structures may be.
+The way in which a digital marketing team is organised depends on the size of the organisation.
+The larger the organisation, the more complex the team structures may be.

 Each role should be T-shaped, understanding a broad range of disciplines but with in-depth knowledge and skills in one or two specific disciplines.

-For example, a Social Media Manager should understand how a social media marketing plan fits in the overall digital marketing strategy.
-We can make reference to IKEA’s photo tagging contest – While planning to launch a viral campaign on social media, one should also strategize how to pitch the case study to journalists and acquire backlinks (an off-page SEO technique) to the website at the same time.
+For example, a Social Media Manager should understand how a social media marketing plan fits into the overall digital marketing strategy.
+We refer to IKEA’s photo tagging contest.
+While planning to launch a viral campaign on social media, one should also strategise how to pitch the case study to journalists and acquire backlinks (an off-page SEO technique) to the website at the same time.

 Digital Marketing Team Structure for Small Companies